codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 Take some time to look around the project that's been created with your coach.
 What files are there?
 How do you run your app?

-If you are running Mac OS X Catalina, try running the preview to see what the default project provides.
+If you are running on Mac OS X Catalina, try running the preview to see what the default project provides.

 ## Add a Button